mrolims/pynamicalsys/docs/source/dds_bifurcation_diagram.rst

    Bifurcation diagram of the Hénon map.

-An additional parameter can be passed to the :py:meth:`bifurcation_diagram <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method, which is which observable to use for the bifurcation diagram, i.e., which coordinate.
+An additional parameter can be passed to the :py:meth:`bifurcation_diagram <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method, which is which observable to use for the bifurcation diagram, i.e., which coordinate.
 By default, the first coordinate is used, which is :math:`x_n` for the Hénon map.
 If we wanted to use the second coordinate, we would set `observable_index=1`.

 Nontwist sine circle map example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~